possatti/collectd-nvidia-smi/README.md

     ModulePath "/opt/collectd/python" # Where you put the python file.
     Import "nvsmi"                    # The name of the script.
     <Module nvsmi>
-        Bin "/usr/bin/nvidia-smi"     # Optional.
-In case 'nvidia-smi' is not on your 'PATH'.
+        ## (Optional) In case 'nvidia-smi' is not on your 'PATH'.
+        #Bin "/usr/bin/nvidia-smi"

+        ## You can have any number of queries per line.
+        QueryGPU "temperature.gpu"
+        QueryGPU "power.draw" "power.limit"
-        QueryGPU "utilization.gpu"    # Your queries.
+        QueryGPU "utilization.gpu" "utilization.memory"
-        QueryGPU "utilization.memory"
+        QueryGPU "memory.total" "memory.used" "memory.free"

+        ## You can replace complicated names with simpler ones.
+        #Replace "clocks_throttle_reasons" "ctr"

+        ## You can replace dots and underlines from query names with whatever you want.
+        #ReplaceDotWith "|"
+        #ReplaceUnderlineWith "-"

+        ## WARN: Replacements are applied on the same order you provide here in
+        ##       the configuration.
     </Module>
 </Plugin>
 [...]